-Many colleges use the SAT in combination with students’ GPAs to reach admission and scholarship decisions.
+Many colleges use the SAT in combination with students’ GPAs to make admission and scholarship decisions.

 The higher your SAT score, the more likely you are to get into your desired college and/or get a good scholarship.
 According to Fred Zhang, a top SAT tutor, your SAT score impacts 30 to 50% of your dream college’s admission’s decision.

 From experience, I can tell you this is true.
-In high school, I was in the bottom half of my class- my grades weren’t fantastic.
-However, I scored a 2160 on my SAT in 2013, which today would equate to a 1500- I was in the top 1% of all test takers.
-When I applied to colleges, I was admitted into some selective technical schools and offered scholarships equaling half my tuition every year.
+In high school, I was in the bottom half of my class.
+My grades weren’t fantastic.
+However, I scored a 2160 on my SAT in 2013, which today would equate to a 1500.
+I was in the top 1% of all test takers.
+When I applied to colleges, I was admitted into some selective technical schools.
+Also, I was offered scholarships equaling half my tuition every year.
 Not bad, right?

-Also, the United States military offers scholarships with their ROTC program, which can depend partially on SAT scores.
-ROTC is a good way to pay for college at the cost of a several year service commitment to the branch of the military you trained with.
+Also, the United States military offers scholarships with their ROTC programs.
+These can depend partially on SAT scores.
+ROTC is a good way to pay for college if you’re willing to serve in the military after college.

 So, to put it plainly, it is in YOUR best interest to score as highly as you can on the SAT.
 The rest of this guide will teach you the best ways to SAT prep.

 To score highly on the SAT test, you’re going to need internal motivation.
-Being internally motivated means that you want to achieve something for the purpose of achieving it or the long-term benefit, not immediate gratification or to avoid negative consequences only.
+This means that you want to achieve something just for the purpose of achieving it.
+You value the long-term benefit, not immediate gratification.
+You’re motivated by the big picture reward.

 So how do you get motivated?